CodingItWrong/outsidein.dev/book/react/6-writing-data.md

 +});
 ```

 After `createRestaurant()` resolves, we take the record the API returns to us and dispatch a new `addRestaurant()` action.
-Now let's respond to that action in the reducer:
+Now let's handle that action in the reducer:

 ```diff
    RECORD_LOADING_ERROR,